tomjoht/documentation-theme-jekyll/doc_pages.md

 Pages can be either Markdown or HTML format (specified through either an .md or .html file extension).

 If you use Markdown, you can also include HTML formatting where needed.
-But not vice versa -- if you use HTML (as your file extension), you can't insert Markdown content.
+But not vice versa &mdash; if you use HTML (as your file extension), you can't insert Markdown content.

 Also, if you use HTML inside a Markdown file, you cannot use Markdown inside of HTML.
 But you can use HTML inside of Markdown.